tonethar/IGME-330-Spring-2020/projects/project-3.md

   - If you worked in a team, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect

 ## V. Grading
-  - *Both* partners must contribute *both* JavaScript code AND HTML/CSS to the project.
-This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
-Both team members shall be "Artist/Coders" (doing both) for this project.

 Your project will be graded on the following criteria: